Detox Centers Portland, OR

 Comprehensive Treatment Center Belmont

-Comprehensive Treatment Center Belmont is an alcohol and drug detox center in Portland, OR, located at 2600 Se Belmont Street, in the 97214 zip code of Multnomah County.
+Comprehensive Treatment Center Belmont is an alcohol and drug detox facility in Portland, OR, located at 2600 Se Belmont Street, in the 97214 zip code of Multnomah County.
 Comprehensive Treatment Center Belmont provides opioid detox.
-Comprehensive Treatment Center Belmont provides detox services to pregnant/postpartum women, people with co-occurring substance use and pain and people with dual diagnosis treatment.
-It offers outpatient methadone/suboxone treatment, general outpatient treatment and outpatient detoxification.
-It also offers contingency management/motivational incentives, motivational interviewing and trauma-related counseling.
+It offers outpatient detoxification, regular outpatient treatment and general outpatient treatment.
+Comprehensive Treatment Center Belmont accommodates people with trauma, people with co-occurring substance use and pain and adult women and also offers prevention of relapses, dialectical behavior therapy DBT and motivational interviewing.

 Fair Start

-Fair Start is a drug and alcohol detox facility in Portland, OR, located at 11790 Sw Barnes Road, Building A- Suite 160, in the 97225 zip code of Washington County.
-Fair Start provides opioid detox and cocaine detox.
-It offers regular outpatient treatment, general outpatient treatment and outpatient methadone/suboxone treatment.
+Fair Start is a drug and alcohol detox center in Portland, Oregon, located at 11790 Sw Barnes Road, Building A- Suite 160, in the 97225 zip code of Washington County.
+It offers outpatient detoxification, regular outpatient treatment and outpatient methadone/suboxone treatment.
+Fair Start provides cocaine detox and opioid detox.

 Cascadia Behavorial Healthcare Garlington Center

-Cascadia Behavorial Healthcare Garlington Center is an alcohol and drug detox center in Portland, Oregon, located at 3036 Ne Martin Luther King Jr Blvd, in the 97212 zip code of Multnomah County.
+Cascadia Behavorial Healthcare Garlington Center is an alcohol and drug detoxification center in Portland, OR, located at 3036 Ne Martin Luther King Jr Blvd, in the 97212 zip code of Multnomah County.
 Cascadia Behavorial Healthcare Garlington Center provides opioid detox.
-It offers regular outpatient treatment, outpatient detoxification and general outpatient treatment.
-Cascadia Behavorial Healthcare Garlington Center provides detox services to teens, people with dual diagnosis treatment and seniors and also offers substance use counseling, contingency management/motivational incentives and matrix model.
+Cascadia Behavorial Healthcare Garlington Center can accommodate adult men, people with trauma and young adults and also offers motivational interviewing, dialectical behavior therapy DBT and substance use counseling.
+It also provides outpatient detoxification, general outpatient treatment and regular outpatient treatment.

 Frequently asked questions for Drug & Alcohol Detox in Portland, OR: